Faith123-coder/alx-pre_course/README.md

-My first readme file was edited aand commited
+My first readme file was edited aand commited to github directly from github